 - Offices- At the present time, our offices are closed to the public; however our early intervention team members are continuing to work remotely and available to assist you.
 For general assistance, please call: 610-344-4626.
 If you are currently receiving Early Intervention services, please call your service coordinator if you have any questions or needs.

 - Referrals- We continue to take referrals for Early Intervention evaluation.
-Please call 610-344-5948 to make a referral.
+Referral can be made electronically by clicking this link – , or call 610-344-5948 to make a referral.
 Someone will answer your call and take basic information.
-An Early Intervention Service Coordinator will be assigned to you and will follow-up to discuss next steps.
+An Early Intervention Service Coordinator will be assigned to you and will follow-up to discuss next steps

 - Services- Per the guidance from OCDEL Bureau of Early Intervention and Family Supports, face to face services are suspended at this time.
 Guidance and approval was provided by OCDEL on 3/20/2020 for tele-intervention service during the COVID-19 Pandemic.